 Chief product officer

 If you are passionate about the world of business and product design, take the next step into this new career.
-Get an introduction to the field by taking The Business of Product Management from the Advancing Women in Product through Coursera.
-Dig deeper with Specializations on topics like Digital Project Management or Project Management Principles and Practices.
+Get an introduction to the field by taking the Digital Product Management Specialization from the University of Virginia.